10brink/10brink.github.io/_posts/2018-04-13-first-post.md

 |||MON|	256919|	329947|	586866|
 |||FRI|	249860|	308534|	558394|

-not surprisingly, the busiest times are during the evening rush, on weekends, at Penn Station.
+Not surprisingly, the busiest times are during the evening rush, on weekends, at Penn Station.